 The Angewandte draws on a network of national and international cooperation partners to develop the individual applications.
 The technical requirements and organization of the base are clarified and innovative solutions are developed in collaboration with experts.

-Compliance with international standards (including the Getty Art & Architecture Thesaurus, GND, European Art Net) grants artists and researchers listed in the research results much higher international visibility.
+The inclusion of international standards including Getty Art & Architecture Thesaurus, GND, European Art Net, helps the artists and researchers noted in the research to achieve significantly higher international visibility.

 Applications under development